CL-BZH/Hex_game_AI/README.md

 > Explanation on why I use a shortest path algorithm to find a winner will be given below.

 The `HexMachineEngine` class is the interface for machine engines.
-All machine engines inherited from `HexMachineEngine` and they define the algorithms that the **machine player** (i.e. the computer)  uses to play the game.
+All machine engines inherit from `HexMachineEngine` and they define the algorithms that the **machine player** (i.e. the computer)  uses to play the game.
 So far there are three engines:
 - `HexMachineDummy`
 - `HexMachineBF`
 - `HexMachineMcIA`